josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🎞️_authoritarian_aesthetics_collapse_curve.md

 - culture is no longer generative
 - spectacle feels strained
 - messaging becomes defensive

+Critically, regimes in this phase often become unable to distinguish:
+- mockery from subversion,
+- criticism from sabotage,
+- or cultural drift from organised threat.

 Importantly:
 **this phase often coincides with increased visible violence** — not because power is stronger, but because its symbolic cover is thinning.